Terenceyuyue/varFEM/README.md

     It should be noted that the normal derivative values at the midpoint of interior edge sharing by two triangles have different signs.
 Apparently, this feature will be inherited by the corresponding local nodal basis functions given by the global ones restricted to the adjacent elements.
 The problem can be easily resolved by using signed edges.

-    A more general method is added by introducing symbolic stiffness matrix and symbolic load vector.
-	Such prodecure can be extended to other problems with d.o.fs varing in directions and can be furter applied to polygonal meshes.
+    A more general method is added by introducing signed stiffness matrix and signed load vector.
+Such prodecure can be extended to other problems with d.o.f.s varing in directions and can be furter applied to polygonal meshes.

 - Besides Morley element, Zienkiewicz element and Adini element are two other commonly used nonconforming elements.
   The former is incomplete cubic triangular element and the latter is incomplete bicubic rectangular element.
   In addition to directional problems, all three non-conforming elements (and conforming elements) can be programmed in the unified framework given in the document.

-- 新增双调和方程的混合元方法.
+## Adaptive finite element method and Newest-node bisection
+The adpative finite element method (AFEM) is introduced in Chapter 5 for the Poisson equation with homogeneous Dirichlet conditions.
+Each step was explained in detail, viz. the loops of the form:

+           SOLVE -> ESTIMATE -> MARK -> REFINE

+The newest-node bisection for the local mesh refinement was clearly stated  thanks to the smart idea in iFEM.
+The MATLAB codes are in Folder AFEM2D.

+## Mixed FEM

+   The mixed FEM is applied to solve the biharmonic equation, a special case of plate bending problems.

-## Variational formulation based programming for 1-D problems
+## Variational formulation based programming

-We present a variational formulation based programming for 1-D problems in Folder variational1D.
-The arrangement is entirely process-oriented and thus easy to understand (see Section 1.5).
+  - We present a variational formulation based programming for 1-D and 2-D problems in Folder variational.
+The arrangement is entirely       process-oriented and thus easy to understand.

+  - As in FreeFem++, fundamental functions --- int2d.m and int1d.m are designed to match the variational formulation of the underlying    PDEs.

+  - We also provide functions int2dvec.m and int1dvec.m to resolve vectorized problems.

+  - At present, only Lagrange elements of order up to three are provided.

 ## Multigrid V-cycle method for linear elements